slerman12/Help-me/7-Ongoing.md

 “Ah, but in that case the policy mattered!”

 "The policy of an incompetently-arbitrated six-month review make-up, as of October 31st the reason for termination?
-Mattered so much as to be the only reason to commit another injustice on me?
-And the previous atrocities of the institution you represent didn't matter?"
+Mattered so much as to be the only reason to commit another injustice on me?"

 "You are the one on trial here, not me."

+"And the previous atrocities of the institution you represent didn't matter?"

 “Who is Sam?” the rest of the congress asks.